kaoh/globalplatform/README.md

 There are Homebrew package for [Linux and MacOS](https://github.com/kaoh/homebrew-globalplatform)

-For Windows and older version can be downloaded on [SourceForge](https://sourceforge.net/projects/globalplatform/files/GPShell/GPShell-1.4.4/).
-This will be updated soon.
+For Windows binaries can be downloaded from [SourceForge](https://sourceforge.net/projects/globalplatform/files/GPShell/).

+__NOTE:__ The [Microsoft Visual C++ 2015 Redistributable](https://www.microsoft.com/en-us/download/confirmation.aspx?id=52685) must be also installed.

 # Compilation